pupilfirst/wd301-scripts/making-api-requests/submit-form-data/README.md

 # Script
 In this lesson you will learn to submit a form data to an API in React, using async and await.

-So, we'll go over how to create a form in React, handle form submission, and make an API call with the submitted data.
+So, we'll go over how to create a form in React, how to handle form submission, and how to make an API call with the form data.

 First, we will open our project in VS Code editor.